tomikazi/camera/README.md

 This arrangement is better suited for deployment of cameras behind firewalls.

-The video stream from the a camera can be viewed on any modern browser.
+The video stream from the camera can be viewed on any modern browser.
 The pan/tilt can be controlled using several different means.

 * Using mouse click-and-drag or tap-and-drag on touch devices